ubccr/ccrdocs/pages/howto/newenv.md

 !!!
 Warning "Default version changing in December 2023"
     The latest ccrsoft/2023.01 will be loaded by default starting in December 2023.
-Users are encouraged to migrate all workflows off `ccrsoft/legacy` as soon as possible
+Users are encouraged to migrate all workflows to `ccrsoft/2023.01` as soon as possible

 ## How to use new compute resources?